Need answers fast? Try our AI tool! Click here.

 I’m on autopay but I have an outstanding balance on my account.
 Why?

-This could be for a few reasons.
+This could be for a few reasons you’d be on autopay but still have an outstanding balance..

 You may have your autopay set to a fixed amount or you have a cap on the “Entire balance” setting that is less than the assessment amount.
 You need to adjust this to make sure your autopay is capturing the full amount.